katjagrace/katjagrace.github.io/_posts/2024-05-09-things-i-hate-about-partiful.md

 - As far as I can tell, the only way to message the host a question about the party is to post it to the entire group.
 Yet there are very few questions I want to text an entire guest list about.

-- Supposing I make the error of doing that (which I do not), as far as I can tell, the guest list receives an sms saying that I have sent a message, and they have to click to follow a link to the website to see what the message is.
+- Supposing I make the error of doing that (which I do not), as far as I can tell, the guest list receives an sms saying that I have sent a message, and they have to click to follow a link to the website to see what the message is. <!--ex-->

 - Supposing I am considering posting such a message to the entire group, Partiful will instruct me to 'Write something fun!'
 Fuck off.
 I'll decide what to write, and don't need the condescending needling.
 Relatedly, if I debase myself and host something on Partiful, while I'm drafting the invitation, it has been known to describe me as 'the wonderful [host]'.
 I don't want your narrativizing. a) Maybe I'm not wonderful.
 You don't know shit about me. b) I actually can't tell if you are going to seriously write that when I post the event, so I need to investigate how to mitigate that possibility.